particle-iot/docs/src/content/archives/application-notes.md

 ## Programming techniques

 - [AN002-Device-Powerdown](/firmware/low-power/device-powerdown/) shows how to
-have an Electron, E Series, or Boron gracefully power down under battery power when the power supply is disconnected then automatically power up when restored.
+have an Electron, E-Series, or Boron gracefully power down under battery power when the power supply is disconnected then automatically power up when restored.
 This can be useful in automotive applications or devices powered by a switch in mains power applications.
 - [AN005 Threading Explainer](/firmware/software-design/threading-explainer/) provides detailed information on using execution threads on Particle devices.